BURST - 3d Printed Bracelet - Nylon

 7" interior circumference

-We design all our pieces from our Los Angeles apartment, using advanced computational and digital sculpting tools.
+We design all our pieces using advanced computational and digital sculpting tools.

 Pieces made in nylon are laser sintered (3d printed) from layer after layer of nylon based powder.
 Our jewelry is designed to express the unique capabilities of 3d printing and the shapes we create are only possible to produce by 3d printing.